matomo-org/developer-documentation/docs/getting-started.md

 ## Guide Assumptions

-This assumes that you, the reader, can code in PHP and can setup your own local webserver.
+This guide assumes that you, the reader, can code in PHP and can setup your own local webserver.
 If you do not have these skills, you will not be able to successfully understand this guide.

 TODO: resources for learning PHP and setting up a localhost server